 Residential programs provide 24-hour care in the case of emergencies and the need for support in the most vulnerable times of early recovery.

-Building a foundation is important for sustaining recovery to ensure that you have the support and tools you need to overcome any obstacle you may face throughout sobriety.
+Building a foundation is important for sustaining recovery to ensure you have the support and tools you need to overcome any obstacle you may face throughout sobriety.

 Outpatient programs are less intense and extensive as a residential or detox program.
 Nonetheless, the topics discussed in outpatient programs will be based on the issues you may have faced during active addiction if similar situations arise in recovery.

-You will also be accountable for passing drug screens and making sure you are living in a safe and sober environment.
+You also will be accountable for passing drug screens and making sure you are living in a safe and sober environment.
 Also, these programs are designed to transition you from living in active methadone addiction to maintaining daily responsibilities as a functioning member of society.

 After completing the entire methadone addiction treatment timeline, 12-step support groups and individual therapy can help you maintain your sobriety.
 Keeping up with specific actions is vital to maintaining recovery and are effective in the success rates of recovering from methadone addiction.